ncx-co/forestsamplr/README.md

 Wish-list areas include:
 * Test existing functions with data you have access to, suggest feature improvements
-* Add additional functions for sampling design workups
+* Add additional sampling design workup functions
 * Edit existing functions to be more useful in practice

 ## How to Download from GitHub